SukhnaazRandhawa/AI_Tutor_Platform/README.md

 ## Support

-For questions or issues related to this project, please refer to the project documentation or contact the development team.
+For questions or issues related to this project, please refer to the project documentation.